fau-masters-collected-works-cgarbin/dataset-visualization-google-facets-streamlit/dataset.md

 ## Retrieving the dataset

 The dataset is available [in this NIH site](https://nihcc.app.box.com/v/ChestXray-NIHCC).
 It may be updated from time to time.
-To make this experiment reproducible, we stored a copy of the current version with this repository.
+To make this experiment reproducible, we store a copy of the current version with this repository.
 See details of the local copy [here](./data/README.md).

 ## Preprocessing the dataset

-The [ChestX-ray8 (a.k.a.
-ChestX-ray14) dataset](https://arxiv.org/abs/1705.02315) dataset needs to
-be preprocessed to be visualized:
+The dataset needs to be preprocessed to be visualized:

 1. The diseases are stored in one column, separated by |.
 We will split them into separate columns.
    Theere will be one column for each diseases, with true/false indicating presence/absence (i.e.